 Affiliate Networks give you access to popular products and they automate the entire process; so that you don't have to communicate directly with the seller.
 They streamline the process in other words.

+When It Comes To Choosing An Affiliate Network, There Are Four Main Choices:

 E1U Life